How to Add Notes to a Record

 | Use when | You want to write something down | You made a call, had a meeting, or sent an email |

-Use notes for context and observations.
+Use comments for context and observations.
 Use activities for structured interactions.

-Section titled “Finding Notes Later”Notes are part of the record’s timeline, so they appear whenever you open the record.
+Section titled “Finding Comments Later”Comments live on each record’s Comments tab, so they appear whenever you open the record.
 You can also:

-- Check the audit log to see when notes were added or modified
+- Check the audit log (the History tab) to see when comments were added or modified

-- Keep notes concise — A few sentences are better than a wall of text
+- Keep comments concise — A few sentences are better than a wall of text

-- Highlight next steps — If the note includes an action, bold it or create a follow-up task
+- Highlight next steps — If the comment includes an action, bold it or create a follow-up task

-- One note per topic — Multiple short notes are easier to scan than one long one
+- One comment per topic — Multiple short comments are easier to scan than one long one